Buddhilive/angular.lk/src/content/docs/guides/b_installation.md

 4. IDE setup: Consider using an IDE with good Angular support, such as Visual Studio Code with the Angular Language Service extension.

 5. Learning resources: Refer to the official Angular documentation (https://angular.io/docs) for in-depth guides and API references.

-This setup process lays the foundation for your Angular development journey.
-As you become more comfortable with these basics, you'll be ready to dive deeper into Angular's features and start building more complex applications.